 today.
 It includes medical insurance billing theory and

 care concepts, and the practical application of third-party

-Last term or permission from the Program
+Last term or permission of the Dean

 Some programs have additional associated fees that are not included in the price of tuition.
 Click here or check with an Admissions Advisor for more information.